 4 Dietitian Recommended Supplements for Pregnancy

-Wondering which supplements you should be taking during pregnancy?
-After reviewing the evidence, I’ve summarized my essential recommendations for which supplements you should take while pregnant.
+Wondering which supplements for pregnancy are best?
+Below is a summary of our essential recommendations for which supplements you should take while pregnant.

-As a dietitian, I believe in a food first approach, meaning that I believe that food is the best source of nutrition, and I prefer that you get your nutrients from a great diet than from supplements.
+As dietitians, we believe in a food first approach, meaning that food is the best source of nutrition, and we prefer that you get your nutrients from a great diet rather than from supplements.
 However, Pregnancy is a time for such increased nutrition needs that I believe that taking some additional supplements is worth it for most women.
 Every woman should have her nutritional supplements tailored to her unique needs, your body composition, dietary habits, medical conditions, pregnancy complications, and more will all impact the supplements that you should take when you’re pregnant.

 A prenatal dietitian is the best person to assess your unique needs and determine which pregnancy supplements are right for you.
 However, I’m going to share my top four supplements to take when pregnant.

 Folate is the only nutrient that’s recommended to take by authorities worldwide during pregnancy due to the strong data showing his impact on reducing the risk for babies developing neural tube defects.
 Folate comes in three main forms of supplements: folic acid, folinic acid and methylfolate.
 Out of these three forms, research on reducing neural tube defects has been done using folic acid so it has become the primary choice for most people.
 Since folinic acid and methylfolate are better absorbed, it may be more beneficial for women who have folic acid absorption issues.
 I recommend speaking to your prenatal dietitian about how much you need and which type would be the best choice for you.
 For most women 400 micrograms of folic acid will be adequate.
 You can take folate as a standalone supplement, or as part of a pregnancy multivitamin.